DyHealthNet/NApy_benchmark/README.md

 * `memory/`: contains allocated memory results (x_y_memory_updated.csv) and peak resident memory results of simulated data on EURAC (peak_memory_x_y_results.csv) and FAU (peak_memory_x_y_results_fau.tsv) servers
 * `chris/`: contains runtime results of the CHRIS study data (chris_x_y_results.csv) and the amount of missing values per data type (chris_x_missing.csv)

-A robustness analysis on the stability of NApy's missing data removal mechanism was performed with the scripts and result datasets being available in `robustness/`.
+A robustness analysis on the stability of NApy's missing data removal mechanism was performed with the scripts and result datasets being available in `robustness/` (not included in the manuscript).

 R scripts for generating the plots included in our manuscript are available under `benchmark/R_plotting/` while the generated plots for our paper can be found under `benchmark/plots/`.
-* generation of plots on runtime of simulated data including missing value benchmarks are included in: `Runtime_Benchmark_Sim.Rmd`
+* `Runtime_Benchmark_Sim.Rmd`: plots on runtime of simulated data including missing value benchmarks
-* generation of plots on memory usage of simulated data are included in: `Memory_Benchmark_Sim.Rmd`
+* `Memory_Benchmark_Sim.Rmd`: plots on memory usage of simulated data
-* generation of plots on missing values and runtime of CHRIS data are included in `Runtime_Benchmark_Real.Rmd`
+* `Runtime_Benchmark_Real.Rmd`: plots on missing values and runtime of CHRIS data
-* generation of plots on the robustness analysis in `Robustness_Missingness.Rmd`
+* `Robustness_Missingness.Rmd`: plots on the robustness analysis (not included in the manuscript)

 We offer a conda environment supporting the necessary python packages used in the benchmarking scripts in the `benchmark/` directory.

 ## CHRIS benchmark data generation